 George, although he did not eschew the acid experience at this stage, was choosing to expand his consciousness via more spiritual means.
 His interest in Indian religion and philosophy was growing by leaps and bounds, and now he found the time to devote himself to studying it — and struggle with learning the difficult-to-master sitar.

 Their desire to improve their minds in this fashion was typical of intelligent people who had missed large portions of traditional education.
-“Having gone from the classroom to The Cavern, they leapfrogged the university experience,” said journalist Tony Barrow.
+“Having gone from the classroom to the Cavern, they leapfrogged the university experience,” said journalist Tony Barrow.

 During this time, the individual Beatles sat for lengthy interviews with radio and print journalists such as Alan Freeman, Ray Coleman, and Maureen Cleave, who took them seriously and asked sophisticated, grown-up questions — a welcome change from their inane group press conferences when on tour.
 Although the philosophical underpinnings of these interviews would come back to haunt John in the coming months.

 The Beatles were keeping tabs on their competition, too.
 Each Beatle had a subscription service that, for £30 a month, would deliver all the most recent Top 20 singles to their doorstep.
 Several other British and American bands were also reaching the peak of their powers.
-The Beatles kept their ears especially pricked on The Rolling Stones, Bob Dylan, The Beach Boys, and the hits from the American soul/R&B factories of Motown and Stax-Volt.
+The Beatles kept their ears especially pricked on the Rolling Stones, Bob Dylan, the Beach Boys, and the hits from the American soul/R&B factories of Motown and Stax-Volt.
 The Who did not quite have their album act together, but were considered the best “singles” band of the era, and were frequently cited by Paul as up-and-comers in several interviews.
-Jimi Hendrix, who had not started recording yet, also blew The Beatles’ collective mind at his first London club shows.
+Jimi Hendrix, who had not started recording yet, also blew the Beatles’ collective mind at his first London club shows.

 Ever since being unknowingly dosed by a social acquaintance in the spring of 1965, George and especially John became increasingly beguiled by the mind-altering effects of the psychedelic drug lysergic acid diethylamide (LSD).
 On their second experience, in L.A. during a break from their U.S. tour in August of ‘65, they were joined by Ringo (and actor Peter Fonda, and several Byrds).
 Paul hung back — he was admittedly afraid of the life-altering potential of the psychedelic experience, and the little-understood side effects.
-All of The Beatles at one point or another stated that this drove a wedge between Paul and the rest of the band, and was the first hairline fracture in what had been an existence of total solidarity.
+All of the Beatles at one point or another stated that this drove a wedge between Paul and the rest of the band, and was the first hairline fracture in what had been an existence of total solidarity.

 Their idyll could not last forever.
 They trooped back into the studio on April 6 to begin recording what would become Revolver.
 Early plans to record at the Stax-Volt studio in Memphis fell through, and it was plain old Abbey Road where these remarkable recording sessions unfolded.

 Beatles albums were never planned out in advance.
-Sessions usually started when about half the needed songs were written, and they wrote the remainder while recording was already underway.
+Sessions usually started when about half the needed songs were written, and they wrote the remainder while recording was already underway and creative juices were flowing.
 Paul had “Eleanor Rigby,” “For No One,” and “Got To Get You Into My Life” in pretty much finished form, and George had the still-untitled Indian piece “Love You To,” but recording began with an amorphous idea of John’s, initially titled “Mark I.” It was an attempt to sonically recreate the experience of an LSD trip.
 All played on one chord, with a swirling, surreal bed of Paul’s tape loops and Ringo’s thunderous drums, what became the album-closing epic “Tomorrow Never Knows” featured lyrics adapted from the writings of acid guru Dr. Timothy Leary, wailed by John like a monk on a mountaintop — “Turn off your mind, relax, and float downstream…It is not dying, it is not dying…Lay down all thought, surrender to the void…It is shining, it is shining…Listen to the color of your dreams…”

 The “Paperback Writer” single came out before the sessions were finished.
 It went straight to #1 on both sides of the Atlantic.